Reactmine: a statistical search algorithm for inferring chemical reactions from time series data: Conclusion

-Reactmine solves those issues by not relying on sparse regression but on a bounded-depth search of reaction candidates, inferred in a sequential manner on a subset of supporting transitions, with statistical criteria about the inferred velocities.
-This leads to four hyperparameters which are currently chosen by grid search for the three sensitive ones.
-Some formulae are currently under investigation for providing them with default values as a function of the dimension of the problem.
-The restriction to 0/1 stoichiometry adopted in this article can be easily dropped as long as a limited number of reaction schemas is considered.
+Reactmine solves those issues by not relying on sparse regression but on a statistical search algorithm with a bounded depth of reaction candidates which ensures sparsity by construction.
+Reactmine uses four hyperparameters.
+In all our examples, the maximum ratio $\delta_{\max}$ of variation between reactants and products for the inference of one reaction skeleton at a transition could be fixed to 3.
+On the other hand, sensitivity analysis shows that the other three hyperparameters are important and are currently determined by gridsearch in absence of better understanding of their sensitivty to the dimension and other characteristics of the time series data.
 When applied to real biological data of videomicroscopy data and systemic circadian controls of clock genes, we have shown that Reactmine is able to retrieve the main conclusions of the model-based analyses done respectively in~\cite{TFS16biosystems} and~\cite{MDL21bioinformatics} on the same datasets.

-These encouraging results should motivate applying Reactmine to new study cases on the one hand, and on the other hand, investigating extensions of our approach to deal, in that setting, with the open problem of learning models including latent species.
+These encouraging results should motivate applying Reactmine to new study cases on the one hand, possibly dropping the restriction of 0/1 stoichiometry for a limited number of reaction schemas, and on the other hand, generalizing Reactmine by introducing hidden variables in inconsistent transitions to deal with the further challenge of learning models with latent species.

 {S\arabic{figure}} {S\arabic{section}} \thetable{S\arabic{table}}